 Team learning is emphasized through staff committees and brainstorming sessions.
-Employees from all divisions are invited to legal-based internal seminars led by our Deputy for Regulatory Enforcement as well as training sessions featuring outside speakers.
-DCA hosted speakers on the unauthorized practice of law, retirement system and the employee evaluation system in FY12.
-The agency also belongs to associations of fellow state regulators and leadership encourages the formation of relationships with our counterparts to enhance learning.
-Information sharing among individuals and divisions keeps everyone learning and well-informed.
+Employees from all Divisions are invited to legal-based internal seminars led by our Deputy for Regulatory Enforcement as well as training sessions featuring outside speakers.
+In FY13, DCA hosted speakers, including one presentation on dealing with difficult people.
+The agency also belongs to associations of fellow state regulators and leadership encourages the formation of relationships with our counterparts to enhance learning and for staff to serve as officers within such associations.
+Staff is also encouraged to gain membership in associations directly related to their specific profession.
+The implementation of cross training and coordination of workshops/seminars further helps to foster learning throughout Divisions.